LuisNavarette/Solidworks/README.md

 # Solidworks
-3D Models done in Solidworks
+3D Models done in Solidworks 2017+.
+All drawings taken from various books.
-Solidwork models done by me using solidworks 2017+.